AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/determining-requirements/determining-software-requirements.md

 #### Restoring dependencies

 If you are switching between your computer and Amazon Web Services or running another contributor's module, it can be helpful to restore dependencies using a module's lockfile.
-To do so, use the following command ([reference](https://rstudio.github.io/renv/reference/restore.html)):
+To do so, use [`renv::restore()` function](https://rstudio.github.io/renv/reference/restore.html):

 ```r
 renv::restore()
 ```

-## Managing software dependencies in Python with conda
+## Managing software dependencies in Python and other languages with conda

-We strongly recommend using [conda](https://docs.conda.io/en/latest/) and [`conda-lock`](https://conda.github.io/conda-lock/) to manage dependencies for any module written primarily in Python.
+We strongly recommend using [conda](https://docs.conda.io/en/latest/) and [`conda-lock`](https://conda.github.io/conda-lock/) to manage dependencies for any module written primarily in Python, as well as for modules that use software written in other languages.
+Many useful bioinformatics tools are available through [Bioconda](https://bioconda.github.io/), which should already be configured as a conda channel.
 These instructions assume you have already [installed conda and set up your base environment](../../technical-setup/environment-setup/setup-conda.md).

 ### Module-specific conda environments